| Bahamas Visa Information |

 Dependent on nationality of applicant

-- Applications made by post and from some nationals may take 24 hours to one week to process.
+- Applications made by post and from some nationals may take longer to process.

 - Same day issuance is considered only in exceptional cases